 Eric J. Hanauer, MD joined the practice in 2002.
 He is a native Long Islander who proudly completed all his education and professional training in New York.
-He received his bachelor’s degree in biological sciences from Binghamton University and attended medical school at the University of Buffalo graduating from both institutions summa cum laude.
+He received his bachelor’s degree in biological sciences from Binghamton University and attended medical school at the University of Buffalo, graduating from both institutions summa cum laude.

 Recent awards and accolades include America’s Top Physicians, Top 10 Doctor, Patient’s Choice Award, America’s Most Honored Professionals, On-Time Doctor Award, and Top Doctors Award selected by peer recognition in Newsday.
 He has also been featured on the cover of MD News, a business and practice management magazine about physicians.

+Dr. Hanauer resides in Long Island City with his husband, Lance, and their dog, Molly.
 And if you attend orchestra or concert band performances on Long Island, you may spot his name in the program.
 Dr. Hanauer is a classically trained clarinetist and performs with several community ensembles.